Philippine Normal University: Administration

-Budget and Finance
+Budget and finance

 As a state university, funding for PNU primarily comes from the government subsidy allocated in the national budget or General Appropriations Act.
 Under Republic Act No. 10931 or the Universal Access to Quality Tertiary Education Act, PNU students are exempted from tuition and other school fees.

-For 2022, the university was appropriated with ₱880,462,000 in the General Appropriations Act broken down as follows: ₱605, 665, 000 for Personnel Services; ₱228,231,000 for Maintenance and Other Operating Expenses; and ₱46,566,000 for Capital Outlays.
+For 2023, the university was appropriated with ₱874,529,000 (from ₱880,462,000 in 2022) in the General Appropriations Act broken down as follows: ₱620,184,000 for Personnel Services; ₱190,427,000 for Maintenance and Other Operating Expenses; and ₱25,000,000 for Capital Outlays.
+For 2024, the proposed budget for PNU is ₱925,474,000.

 In 2020, PNU reported a total of ₱54,118,968.41 in revenues and ₱622,266,184.05 in expenses.

 In 2016, PNU budget was decreased by ₱132 million (19%) from its 2015 budget of ₱690 million due to a one-time congressional insertion in 2015 of ₱100M and its low utilization rate.

 Student publication

+American-era (1921) bronze and marble plaque for Filipino WWI soldier Tomas Claudio installed at Tomas Claudio Memorial Elementary School.
+A historical marker by the NHI was installed in his honor in 1992 at the town plaza of Morong.
 Founded in 1912, The Torch (Ang Sulo) is the official student publication of the university.
 It publishes periodicals and other printed materials funded, managed, and written by the students.
 The Torch publishes at least seven issues annually with the option of supplements, a special Filipino issue, called Ang Sulo, and a literary folio, called Aklas.

 It also holds activities, contests, and events, such as the annual "Liyab", a citywide journalism training seminar for high school publications, the "LitSem" or Literary Seminar workshop, and the Gawad Genoveva Edroza-Matute.

 The publication is a member of the Progresibong Lupon ng mga Manunulat ng PNU (PLUMA-PNU) and the College Editors Guild of the Philippines (CEGP).